C3S/collecting_society_docker/README.rst

 Rebuild
 '''''''

-In the ``develop`` branch, the demodata is created automatically during the setup of the database.
+In the ``development`` branch, the demodata is created automatically during the setup of the database.
 If you need to rebuild the database, just use your prefered method: